kairosity/mp3-snapathon/README.md

 ## Reassuring Conventions

 I've included many conventional design choices to further assuage a user's mistrust of complexity.
-I've used pagination on all pages that display images, I've kept the structure and design as simple as possible as regards information to avoid cognitive overload and I've ensured that the navigation bar is always accessible whether on mobile or desktop.
+I've used pagination on all pages that display images, I've kept the structure and design as simple as possible with regard to information to avoid cognitive overload and I've ensured that the navigation bar is always accessible whether on mobile or desktop.

 ## Contextually Organised Content